jundalisay/superb/content/en/research/mohammad/quran/sura-066.md

-66. PROHIBITION (at-Tahrim)
+---
+title: "PROHIBITION (at-Tahrim)"
+heading: "Chapter 66a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. O prophet!
+{{< s v="1" >}}  O prophet!
 Why do you prohibit what Allah has permitted for you, seeking to please your wives?
 Allah is Forgiving and Merciful.

-2. Allah has decreed for you the dissolution of your oaths.
-Allah is your Master.
-He is the All-Knowing, the Most Wise.
+{{< s v="2" >}}  Allah has decreed for you the dissolution of your oaths. <!-- Allah is your Master.
+He is the All-Knowing, the Most Wise. -->

-3. The Prophet told something in confidence to one of his wives.
-But when she disclosed it, and Allah made it known to him; he commu- nicated part of it, and he avoided another part.
+{{< s v="3" >}}  The Prophet told something in confidence to one of his wives.
+But when she disclosed it, and Allah made it known to him; he communicated part of it, and he avoided another part.

 Then, when he informed her of it, she said, “Who informed you of this?”
-He said,
-“The All-Knowing, the All-Informed, in- formed me.”
-4. If you repent to Allah, then your hearts have listened.
+He said, “The All-Knowing, the All-Informed, informed me.”{{< s v="4" >}}  If you repent to Allah, then your hearts have listened.
 But if you band together against him, then Allah is his Ally, as is Gabriel, and the righteous believers.

-In addition, the an- gels will assist him.
+In addition, the angels will assist him.

-5. Perhaps, if he divorces you, his Lord will give him in exchange wives better than you: submissive, believing, obedient, penitent, de- vout, fasting—previously married, or virgins.
+{{< s v="5" >}}  Perhaps, if he divorces you, his Lord will give him in exchange wives better than you: submissive, believing, obedient, penitent, devout, fasting—previously married, or virgins.
 6. O you who believe!
 Protect yourselves and your families from a Fire, whose fuel is people and stones.
 Over it are angels, fierce and pow-